funrozen/angular_videoconf-/README.md

 A pre-commit git hook has been configured on this project to automatically format staged files, using (pretty-quick)[https://github.com/azz/pretty-quick], so you don't have to care for it.

-You can also force code formatting by running the command `npm run prettier`.
+You can also force code formatting by running the command `yarn run prettier`.

 # What's in the box